novastack-home/novastack-app/README.md

 To speed up loading and parsing of JS code, it is better to use only a single file with all javascript.
 This file is `bundle.js`.
 To simplify editing of JS, we separated full code into parts:

 `src/components/AugmentedStream.js` contains main logic: gets video stream from devices, loads of markers, works with WASM functions to process frames and shows models over the frame.

-`src/scenes` folder consists a few files to load or create ThreeJS scenes.

 If you want to change something in code, you should edit any of these 3 files, we do not recommend to change `dist/index.js` directly.
 This file should be built by modules bundler using instructions below in the section `Save changes and build bundle`.